w3c/wcag-act-rules/content/about.md

 Test Rules conform to the [Accessibility Conformance Testing (ACT) Rules Format 1.0](https://www.w3.org/WAI/standards-guidelines/act/) standard.
 They include the following parts:

 - **Descriptive Title** – title for the Test Rule, which should describe the rule
-- **Rule Identifier** – identifier for the Test Rule; the W3C rules use alphanumeric strings
+- **Rule Identifier** – identifier for the Test Rule; the rules use alphanumeric strings
 - **Rule Type** – there are two basic types of Test Rules, depending on what is being tested:
   - **Atomic Rule** – test one specific situation, which may be part of a composite rule
   - **Composite Rule** – combine outcome from multiple atomic rules to one outcome
 - **Accessibility Requirements Mapping** – maps the Test Rule to particular accessibility requirements; in this suite of rules we use Web Content Accessibility Guidelines (WCAG) 2 Success Criteria
 - **Rule Input** – describes the scope of input into Test Rules, which is one of the following:
-  - **Input Aspects** – input into atomic rules, such as DOM Tree and CSS Styling etc.
+  - **Input Aspects** – input into atomic rules, for example DOM Tree and CSS Styling etc.
   - **Input Rules** – input into the composite rules, which are the atomic rules in scope
 - **Applicability** – description of the specific parts of the content, for which the rule applies
 - **Expectations** – description of the expected characteristics of the applicable rule content
-- **Assumptions** – assumptions made, such as specific interpretations of the requirements
+- **Assumptions** – assumptions made, for example specific interpretations of the requirements
 - **Accessibility Support** – known limitations regarding browsers and assistive technology
 - **Test Cases** – sample code demonstrating passed, failed, and inapplicable rule conditions
 - **Change Log** – history of changes for the Test Rules, to support backward compatibility
 - **Glossary** – list of key terms defined by the Test Rule or used by the specific Test Rule
 - **Issues List (Optional)** – list of known issues or bugs for the particular Test Rule, if any
-- **Background (Optional)** – relevant background, such as additional documentation, if any
+- **Background (Optional)** – relevant background, for example additional documentation, if any
-- **Acknowledgements (Optional)** – such as rule writers, reviewers, and other contributors
+- **Acknowledgements (Optional)** – for example rule writers, reviewers, and other contributors